digital-asset/daml/docs/source/json-api/index.rst

     }

-Please refer to :ref:`DeleteUserRequest <com.daml.ledger.api.v1.admin.user_management_service.DeleteUserRequest>` documentation for information about the meaning of the fields.
+Please refer to :ref:`DeleteUser RPC <com.daml.ledger.api.v1.admin.user_management_service.DeleteUserRequest>` documentation for information about the meaning of the fields.

 HTTP Response
 =============